 - Evernote: have audio recording, sketches or PDFs to look after.
 All this can be handled with this app.

 - Lastpass: I think the most annoying thing in the world is not being able to remember your password for a login somewhere.
-With everything needing passwords these days with special characters, numbers, uppercase and lowercase letters, it’s impossible to remember all of them.
-This app keeps that task in check for you.
+I’ll admit, this app had a learning curve, but once you’re used to it, it’s a lifesaver.

 Or if you’re not into apps, you can just put a note in your phone calendar to remind you when to pay things.

 What does a record player, cassette player and cable all have in common?

 I am not sure if anyone actually has cable these days, but if you do, get rid of it.